Aircoookie/WLED/usermods/GeoGab-Relays/readme.md

     * D8 (GPIO 15): Relay 4

-### Installation
+# Installation
 I have tried to intervene as little as possible in the main code.
 Unfortunately, however, some interventions in the main code are still necessary.
 However, it shows very well which functions might still be advantageous for such a deep integration.

+## Step I:
-I: Add the corresponding lines in the file: `wled00\usermods_list.cpp`.
+Add the corresponding lines in the file: `wled00\usermods_list.cpp`.
 An example of the necessary lines is in the file `usermods_list.cpp` in this folder.

+## Step II:
-II: Add the corresponding Defines in `platform_override.ini` or platform.ini.
+Add the corresponding Defines in `platform_override.ini` or platform.ini.
 An example of the file: platformio_override.ini is in this folder.
 It can also be simply copied to the root directory (the directory where platformio.ini is).
-The necessary build flag is:`build_flags = ${common.build_flags_esp8266} -D USERMOD_GEOGAB -D WLED_USE_MY_CONFIG`
+The necessary build flag is:`build_flags = ${common.build_flags_esp8266} -D USERMOD_GEOGAB -D MAXRELAYS=4`

-III:
+## Step III:
 Perform the following changes:

     1. Modify the core files: